Synthetic Programming and Guidelines

 Combat and you.
 Synthetic Combat Restrictions

-Synthetics are forbidden from firing any weapons, including direct fire emplacements (M56Ds) and indirect weaponry, such as CAS, the M402 Mortar, and OBs.
-However, they are not opposed to other humans harming/killing others provided it follows Marine Law.
+Synthetics are forbidden from firing any weapons, including direct fire emplacements (M56Ds & M2Cs) and indirect weaponry, such as CAS, the M402 Mortar, and OBs.
+Synthetics may place down sentry guns, but only to secure backline medical areas and FOB like locations, helping marines push by forward placing sentry guns would be a violation of combat restrictions.
+Synthetics are combat restricted however they are not opposed to other humans harming/killing others provided it follows Marine Law.
 If there is a threat within the bounds of Marine Law, they can physically defend themselves or other innocents by subduing the threat non-lethally.

 If the threat is non-human or from a hostile faction, such as the CLF, Marine Law does not apply to them, so the synth can subdue or even kill them if necessary.
-However, synths are unable to perform active combat duties and will not perform combat specific orders, meaning they must not actively engage in combat unless in self preservation or in the defense of a USCMC Personnel.
-This would include telling a Synthetic unit to go capture something from the middle of an enemy base, or instructing a Synthetic to use flashbangs to daze CLF on the frontlines.
+However, synths are unable to perform active combat duties and will not perform combat specific orders, meaning they must not actively engage in combat unless under direct threat in an act of self preservation or in the defense of vulnerable USCM personnel.
+Synthetics should not be acting as combatants, or auxiliary combatants.
+Example being capturing something from an enemy base or using flashbangs to stun frontline hostile combatants on the frontline would be a violation.

-While a Synthetic is alone or in a small group while moving between locations, returning wounded or patrolling the colony, they are allowed to defend themselves and the lives of other humans, provided that assistance from others nearby is ineffective or unable to arrive in time.
-During the protection of wounded, any aggressive behavior in their personal space will be deemed hostile and met with appropriate measures escalating from warnings.
+While a synthetic is alone or in a small group (2-3) while moving between locations, returning wounded or patrolling the colony, they are allowed to defend themselves and the lives of other humans, provided that assistance from others nearby is ineffective or unable to arrive in time.
+During the protection of wounded, any aggressive behaviour in their personal space will be deemed hostile and met with appropriate measures escalating from warnings.
+The synthetic unit however should not be chasing the aggressor down.
+Temporarily beating the aggressor back and remaining with the marines should be the goal, unless you need to leave yourself to preserve your own life, and attempt to return later.

 When occupying a defensive position or a base, an enemy can be repelled from its perimeter under any circumstances.
 The defensive position should be fully enclosed, such as a fortified comms unit or FOB, not a field entrenchment with only partial enclosure.
-Synthetics may utilize any equipment to repel the attackers, but should not open or expose the perimeter to do so.
+Synthetics may engage and help repel the attackers, but should not open or expose the perimeter to do so.
+The goal here should be to remove the attacker, not to kill them, if the target is trying to leave you may chase it out but not beyond the fortifications.
+Body blocking the target’s escape is also to be considered a violation of self-preservation programming.
+If the enemy is making no attempt to leave Synthetics may kill the target.

 Synthetic Gear & Acquisition